Sunday, February 28, 2016

 Review

 Since the early 1980s, disaster films have gotten slow to become popular with fans.
 A few unsuccessful disaster movies (save for the comical spoof Airplane known internationally as Flying Highhave led to disappointing box office takings.
 Even before their release, these films had low expectations.
-Due to poor scriptwriting, stale acting and low-quality visuals.
+Due to poor scriptwriting, stale acting, and low-quality visuals.
 The subgenre experienced its resurgence in 1996 with two movies that would soon revitalise the trend, such as TWISTER and Independence Daywhich got lauded for innovative special effects.
 Reviewers complained about the plotting and character development.
 It could not stop the moviegoers from seeing the modern classics in theatres, and both films went on to make big money.

 After director Jan De Bont became highly successful for his hit blockbuster Speedhe partnered with author Michael Crichton of Jurassic Park fame and Hollywood legend Steven Spielberg.
 Together, they co-develop TWISTER as his next film.
 Some people might say the feature was written by chimpanzees, considering there would be flaws.
 The minor faults are tolerable due to all the movie's other strengths, which outnumber the weaknesses.
 Bill Paxton and Helen Hunt portrayed the storm chaser couple who would soon be divorced.
 The late Phillip Seymour Hoffman had a terrific supporting role and amused audiences with his upbeat energy and cheeky humour.
+The visual effects hold up mostly, but some don't.

 Star rating: (7/10) Good Movie